ortonomy/AudioAccess-framer/README.md

 # AudioAccess-framer
-A module that enables microphone input and recording in Framer Prototypes
+A module for FramerJS that enables microphone input and recording inside Framer prototypes.

+# Usage